-Calendula officinalis (60 days) Distinct refined form features striking crested blooms of gold, lemon and apricot with a dark contrasting center.
+Calendula officinalis (60 days) Annual.
+Distinct refined form features striking crested mostly yellow blooms with dark contrasting centers.
 One of the loveliest of the calendulas.
-Kablouna, our seed room goddess who looks after the good fortune of seed packers, was named for this cultivar.
-Annual.
+Kablouna, our seed room goddess who looks after the good fortune of seed packers, is currently at large.
 Especially attractive to pollinators.①

 4913 Kablouna Mix - Organic

 Log in to start or resume an order

 Annual.
 Old kitchen garden flower, 18–20" tall, also known as Pot Marigold.
 Beautiful daisy-like flowers feed pollinators, are good for informal bouquets, and are also edible.
 Blossoms can be snipped from their stems, dried and added to soups, salads and stews.
 They are also used in homeopathic remedies and herbal tinctures and ointments for their antiseptic and soothing qualities.

 Culture: Calendulas bloom over an extremely long period, thriving in cool weather and persisting through autumn’s first frosts.
 Can be direct seeded in May or started indoors in cool place for early blooms.
 Readily self-sows.
 Don’t crowd, give them full sun.
 Deadhead to keep blooms coming and the patch attractive, or try succession plantings.

 Days in parentheses after a variety indicate days to first bloom.

 For the latest results of our germination tests, please see the germination page.